LorisSigrist/icu-messageformat-2/README.md

-# ICU MessageFormat 2.0 Parser - Rustified
+# ICU MessageFormat 2.0 Parser

 This is a rust implementation of the ICU MessageFormat 2.0 specification.
 Very much work in progress.